 Use LDC Task Templates to Design Stand-Alone Assessments.
 LDC task template collections are designed primarily to guide teachers in creating LDC teaching tasks for modules (as noted above) or meaningful assignments to be taught to students.
 LDC is an instructional approach that embeds an optional assessment within the LDC module design.
 At the same time, the LDC task template collections can serve as a way for teachers to design stand-alone pre- and post-assessments for a particular unit, a semester, or even an entire course.

 LDC and our professional development partners offer many resources to support teachers in designing a high-quality teaching task.
 This includes help in selecting texts with the appropriate complexity for a specific grade level and selecting a product that lends itself to a certain subject area.
 You can find many of these resources on the right-hand side of this page, In the PD materials available to LDC Coaches, or by visiting our LDC Partners' page.

 Go to the next step of the module process in Section 2: What Skills?.

 Yes.
 There are a number of high-quality, discipline-specific written products you can teach students that will help to prepare them for college and career.
 For some ideas, check out Academic Writing Across the Disciplines for potential example products students will be asked to write in college courses.

-LDC template tasks are “fill-in-the-blank” sentence shells built off of the CCSS.
-Using them, teachers can create high-quality student assignments that develop reading and writing skills in the context of learning science, history, literacy, or any other content area.
-While there are various collections of LDC template tasks and more still to be designed by teachers, most modules are currently constructed from LDC Template Task Collection 2.0.
+LDC task templates are “fill-in-the-blank” sentence shells built off of the CCRS.
+Teachers can use them to create high-quality student assignments that develop reading and writing skills in the context of learning science, history, literacy, or any other content area.
+While there are various collections of LDC task templates and more still to be designed by teachers, most modules are currently constructed from LDC Task Template Collection 2.0.